Competition & Selection

 After the national deadline, submitted applications move through the following stages of the selection process:

 - National Screening Committee (NSC): In November and December, applications are reviewed by National Screening Committee panels.
 Reviewers on the NSC are full-time faculty members of U.S. institutions who have discipline or region-specific experience.
-Reviewers read and rate applications ahead of a full-day meeting, where they discuss applications and make recommendations of candidates for further consideration.
+Reviewers read and rate applications ahead of a full-day meeting, where they discuss applications and make recommendations of candidates for further consideration by the host country.

-- Host Country Review & FFSB Approval: In January, recommended semi-finalists are forwarded on to the Fulbright Commissions or Posts in the host countries for final selection.
+- Host Country Review & FFSB Approval: By the end of January, recommended semi-finalists are forwarded on to the Fulbright Commissions or Posts in the host countries for final selection.
 All selected candidates are approved by the Fulbright Foreign Scholarship Board prior to the release of final decisions.

 The following apply to all types of Fulbright U.S. Student Awards: